Hayato-80/ros_segmentation/README.md

 # ros_segmentation
-Making real-time object recognition(semantic segmentation) for robot arm
+This repository contains ROS packages for real-time object recognition(RGBD semantic segmentation) for robot arm and a software for creating datasets